VinVirtual/Twitter-Timeline-Scraper-FastAPI/README.md

 ## Disclaimer

 This tool is for educational purposes only.
 Please ensure you comply with Twitter's Terms of Service and API usage guidelines when using this scraper.
+The authors are not responsible for any misuse of this tool or any consequences resulting from such misuse.